The Best Sautéed Green Beans with Bacon

 Serving Suggestions

 What should you serve with your sautéed green beans?
-Again, the better question is what shouldn’t you serve with your green beans?
-Your options are pretty much endless, but here are a few of my favorites:
+So many delicious, almost endless options!
+Here are a few of my favorites:

 Plate of green beans with bacon bits.